questdb/c-questdb-client/README.md

 ## Using this Library

-Start with the [build instructions](BUILD.md), then read guide for including this library as a [dependency to your project](DEPENDENCY.md).
+Start with the [build instructions](BUILD.md), then read the guide for including this library as a [dependency from your project](DEPENDENCY.md).

 Once you've all set up, you can take a look at our examples: